adudu21isme/modified-roblox-playermodules/README.md

 - Original source is old but has been updated to most latest changes of Roblox at the time of writing this
 - Direct calls like game.Players/such are modified to use :GetService instead so renaming services will not break the module
 - Classic, CameraToggle, Follow are supported, Orbital camera is removed/similar.
+- Removed some useless functions of default PlayerModule
+- Default PlayerModule tends to use some deprecated methods so this uses the latest ones mostly as of writing this
 - AvatarGestures is not supported since this was originally designed for R6

 #### R6 Shiftlock: